alexderib28/alexderib28/README.md

 ### Hi there, I'm [Alexandre Barbosa!][linkedin] 👋

-## I'm Developer, Data Driven and Consultant Data Analyst!
+## I'm Developer, Data Analyst and Consultant Intelligence Business!
 - 🔭 I’m currently working on a [Wings IT Solutions][linkedin]!
 - 🌱 I am currently learning about aritifical Intelligence and also CRM Salesforce 🤣
 - 👯 I’m looking to collaborate with other data specialists and also Salesforce